 Most sexual assault victims do not have serious or life-threatening injuries.
-Many victims do not even have visible injuries or have minor injuries.
+Many victims do not even have visible injuries.
 However, you should still be examined by a doctor or a SANE (Sexual Assault Nurse Examiner) Nurse.
 You may be in shock, and you may have internal injuries of which you are not aware.
 Neck injuries can be especially dangerous and can cause swelling hours after the event that could impair or stop your breathing.
 You may also have minor injuries, such as scratches or bruises.
 A doctor or nurse can treat these injuries.
-The doctor or nurse can also document any injuries you have sustained so that if you decide to take any kind of legal action, such as participating in the prosecution of your assailant, you will have a record of what happened to you.
+The doctor or nurse can also document any injuries you have sustained so you will have a record of what happened to you.

 You can receive treatment to prevent sexually transmitted diseases and potential pregnancy.

 A sexual assault can place you at risk for getting sexual transmitted diseases or potential pregnancy.
-A doctor or nurse can help you evaluate your risk of contracting various STI's and advise you about ways to protect yourself against these risks.
-One of the benefits of obtaining medical care very soon after a sexual assault is that immediate evaluation and medication can prevent some STIs.
-You can also receive information on emergency contraception, commonly known as the morning after pill for the prevention of pregnancy.
+A doctor or nurse can help you evaluate your risk of contracting various infections and advise you about ways to protect yourself against these risks.
+One of the benefits of obtaining medical care very soon after a sexual assault is that immediate evaluation and medication can prevent some infections.
+You can also receive information on emergency contraception for the prevention of pregnancy.

 A medical exam enables you to identify and preserve physical evidence of the assault.

-During a medical examination, the doctor or nurse can look for and collect physical evidence of a sexual assault, such as semen, sperm, saliva samples, and stains on your body or clothing.
+During a hospital sexual assault exam, the doctor or nurse can look for and collect physical evidence such as semen, sperm, saliva and stains on your body or clothing.
 This evidence may be present immediately after the assault but will deteriorate as time passes.

 - The doctor or nurse will ask about your general health and medical history.
 If you are a female, you will be asked about your menstrual pattern and whether or not you use contraception.
-You will also be asked about the sexual assault.
+You will also be asked about event that caused your need for an exam.
 The information you give helps the examiner conduct a thorough physical evaluation.

-- The doctor will look for injuries and other signs of force.
+- The doctor or nurse will look for injuries.
 You may be asked to provide consent for photos if you have visible injuries.
 If you do have physical injuries, pictures should be taken of those injuries.

-- The doctor may also take samples from your vagina, mouth, or rectum.
-Other evidence may be obtained from fingernail scrapings, foreign matter on your body, or from the clothes you were wearing at the time of your assault.
+- The doctor or nurse may also take samples from your vagina, mouth, or rectum.
+Other evidence may be obtained from fingernail scrapings, foreign matter on your body or from the clothes you were wearing at the time of your assault.

 - If you suspect you were given a date rape drug, ask the medical provider to take a urine sample.
-Some date rape drugs are more readily detected in urine than in blood, but they don't remain in your system for very long.
+Some date rape drugs are more readily detected in urine than in blood, but they do not remain in your system for very long.

 - You can discuss options for emergency contraception.

-Under Texas state law, victims of sexual assault cannot be required to pay for forensic medical examination or evidence collection.
+Under Texas state law, survivors of sexual assault cannot be required to pay for forensic medical examination (evidence collection portion).
 See Texas Code of Criminal Procedure § 56.065(h)(2).
+You will be responsible for medical treatment costs.
 Costs for medical treatment for health conditions resulting from a sexual assault may be reimbursed through state funds.
 To learn more about crime victim benefits eligibility, visit the Office of the Attorney General Crime Victims Compensation Program.

 According to the Violence Against Women Act, proceedings will:

-- Be conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability;
+- Be conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking.
+Training includes how to conduct an investigation and hearing process that promotes the safety of involved parties and accountability.

-- Require simultaneous notification, in writing, to both the accuser and the accused, of:
+- Give simultaneous written notification to both the accuser and the accused, of:

-- The result of any institutional disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking;
+- The result of any disciplinary proceeding from an allegation of dating violence, domestic violence, sexual assault, or stalking.

-- The institution's procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding, if such procedures are available;
+- The procedures to appeal the result of the disciplinary proceeding.

-For more information about sexual misconduct procedures, contact the Title IX Coordinator or review the University of Houston System Sexual Misconduct Policy.
+For more information about sexual misconduct procedures, contact the Title IX Coordinator or review the Sexual Misconduct Policy.